Tulip Fever: Plot

-The orphan Sophia is cared for in a convent in the Dutch Republic just before the 17th century tulip mania.
-A marriage proposal from the far-older spice merchant Cornelis enables her to leave, with the generous dowry allowing her sisters to emigrate to New Amsterdam, where they have an aunt awaiting them, their only surviving relative.
+The orphan Sophia is cared for in the convent of St. Ursula in the Dutch Republic just before the 17th century tulip mania.
+A marriage proposal from the far-older wealthy spice merchant Cornelis Sandvoort enables her to leave, with the generous dowry allowing her sisters to emigrate to New Amsterdam, where they have an aunt awaiting them, their only surviving relative.

-Three years later, Sophia is unhappy in the marriage, since Cornelis seems to be concerned only with conceiving an heir, to no avail thus far.
-Cornelis believes this misfortune to have something to do with a mistake he made in the past, with his previous wife: she miscarried their first child and when Cornelis asked the doctor to save the second child over the wife, he feels that God punished him by taking both his wife and his child.
+Three years later, Sophia is unhappy in the marriage, since Cornelis seems to be concerned only with conceiving an heir.
+They ritualistically pray and then lie together nightly but Sophia still has not been “blessed” with child.
+Sophia's dressmaker, Mrs. Overvalt, recommends Dr. Sorgh, who is a secret consort and Sophia is appalled.
+Cornelis believes this continued misfortune is directly related to a mistake he made in the past with his previous wife.
+She miscarried their first child and was in distress with the second childbirth.
+Cornelis asked the doctor to save the child over his wife, and thus he feels that God punished him by taking both his wife and his child.

-Cornelis hires a painter so that he may be remembered as having a beautiful young wife, should he have no heir to continue his legacy.
-Sophia agrees, but as soon as the young painter Jan arrives to paint the couple, he and Sophia fall in love.
-Jan sends a note to Sophia, asking her to send him a vase of tulips.
-She shows up at his door with the tulips, and they consummate their love.
+Cornelis, the “King of Peppercorns”, commissions a young painter for a vain double portrait so that he may be remembered as having a beautiful young wife, should he have no heir to continue his legacy.
+Sophia consents, but as soon as the artist, Jan Van Loos, arrives to stage and paint the couple, he and Sophia have tension-laced chemistry.
+In an impulsive reaction, Sophia asks Cornelis to cancel the portrait or commission a different painter and later changes her mind.
+During their next session, Jan and Sophia are both deeply lovestruck and Jan writes a note to Sophia, asking her to send him a vase of tulips.
+With Cornelis’ permission, she shows up at his door with the tulips, and they consummate their love affair.

-Meanwhile, Sophia's friend, the housemaid Maria, is in a courtship with the neighborhood fishmonger, Willem.
-Willem is speculating in the tulip market, and is doing quite well and, expecting to be independently prosperous and able to marry Maria, he sells his business to another fishmonger.
-Sophia borrows Maria's cloak and heads to a rendezvous with Jan.
-Willem, seeing Sophia in the cloak, mistakes her for Maria, and follows her to her rendezvous.
-Crushed by what he thinks is Maria's infidelity, he goes to a pub to drown his sorrows.
-There a prostitute robs him of the money he has acquired in the tulip market.
-When he tries to retrieve the money, he is beaten by her brother and a mob of his friends and forcibly pressed into the Dutch Navy.
+Meanwhile, Sophia's housemaid and friend, Maria, is in a courtship with the neighborhood fishmonger, Willem.
+Willem is exploring the informal and dynamic tulip market as it plays out in local taverns.
+He aims to find a way to be independently prosperous, to marry Maria, and build a family together. he sells his business to another fishmonger and engages in business with the Abbess of St. Ursula.
+Sophia borrows Maria's cloak to secretly rendezvous with Jan.
+Willem mistakes her for Maria, and follows her to her rendezvous.
+Crushed by what he thinks is Maria's infidelity, he goes straight to the tavern to drown his sorrows.
+Completely inebriated, a prostitute robs him of his modest tulip fortune.
+By the time he realizes and tries to chase after her, he is beaten by her brother and a mob of his friends and forcibly conscripted into the Dutch Navy.
+When Maria hears the news, she is devastated— especially because she is now pregnant out of wedlock.
+In confiding with Sophia, Maria threatens to disclose the affair to Cornelis so that she won't be cast out of the house.